⚠️ Warning: This article contains spoilers for Frozen II

 3. Caring For The Planet

 Elsa feels herself being called “into the unknown,” and it’s later revealed that she is a mediator between these elements and humans.
 Nature itself comes to life—as Disney has done before in stories like Pocahontas—and the audience is left feeling very connected with and protective over the environment.
-Water, for example, is said to “have memory,” and wind shows when it’s happy, sad, or angry.
+Water, for example, is said to “have memory,” and fire shows when it’s happy, sad, or angry.
 The elements work together to do what’s best for the planet and its inhabitants, and by the end of the movie, the people start to do what’s right for nature, too.

 This theme, which is heavily present throughout the film, teaches our kids to care for the environment and ensure the future of our planet.
 As our little ones are going to be the next generation of leaders, this topic is especially important.

 It’s not unlike Disney to teach kids to do what’s right—even if it’s difficult.

 This moral is very evident in Frozen II, becoming a recurring catchphrase and even the title of the song that Anna belts out in a dark cave when she feels all hope is lost: “The Next Right Thing.”